 Paul encourages the Hebrews to love one another, which , on the surface seems like a typical phrase seen elsewhere in the Word.
 But, looking a bit deeper, he is talking to a group of people with a specific belief system that is being turned upside down.
 Many are converted to this new Christian belief, but, many are not.
-So, Paul’s words serve to keep the peace among friends and even family who are now divided by their faith.
+So, Paul’s words serve to keep the peace among friends, and, even families, who are now divided by their faith.

 Jesus, the Example

 1Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us, 2fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.

 3For consider Him who has endured such hostility by sinners against Himself, so that you will not grow weary and lose heart.